 - 4 large garlic cloves, finely chopped

-- 10 oz. fresh cremini mushrooms, halved lengthwise and sliced crosswise (about 3 cups)
+- 10 ounces fresh cremini mushrooms, halved lengthwise and sliced crosswise (about 3 cups)

 - 1 bunch kale, stems and center ribs removed, leaves chopped into bite-sized pieces